 The design phase of a white paper is almost as crucial as the writing of it.
 In today’s attention-scarce environment, presenting stories visually is an effective and rewarding tactic.
 And we’re not just talking about clipart icons.

 Anyone in tech B2B will tell you that an infographic is a useful marketing tool.
 They are eye-catching and make tough concepts accessible.
 But they only work if you engage closely with your design team with an inspiring brief.
 Regardless of what their websites might claim, designers are not techies: your 25-slide sales presentation and the text of the white paper are not going to be as helpful as a concise design brief.
 Explain, elaborate, demystify and inspire.
 Write out the logic flow and data points, draw your own rough illustrations if you can.
 Take the time you need to ensure your designers understand what they need to express visually.
 Use humour!

 If you’re patient, clarity will emerge on what the infographic should say to whom and what it should achieve.
-For more inspiration, read our blog on what the Sistine Chapel ceiling can teach marketers on developing infographics.

 4. Develop a content distribution strategy